MathyV/gentoo-overlay-mathy/README.md

 gentoo-overlays-mathy
 =====================

-Stuff I use that isn't in portage
+Stuff I use that isn't in portage because of reasons:

+* kodi-addon-pvr
+* openerp
+* blender
+* worklog-assistant